- Home

 When you are temporarily not driving

 Many insurance carriers will allow you to suspend your coverage if needed.
 Be sure to check state requirements!
 In some states, you will need to send a written request for suspension.
-Check with your carrier for your options if you need to have your coverage temporarily suspended.
+Check with your carrier for your options if you need to have your coverage suspended.

 When your premium is high